 Crisis care is provided to children whose placements are arranged through local police departments and the emergency on-call system.
 Crisis care is provided to children when the New Hampshire Department of Health and Human Service District Offices are closed on weekends, after-hours and holidays.
 Providers of crisis care must have already taken the 6 hour Emergency Training class and notify their Resource Worker that they wish to provide this type of care.

-ISO Care is a service provided by a contracted, private child-placing agency.
+ISO Foster Care is a service provided by a certified private child-placing agency.
+"Individual Service Options" means foster family care in which a variety of intensive therapeutic, social, and community-based services are provided or coordinated to meet the individual needs of a child and his or her family.
 The private agency recruits foster parents who can provide an intensive level of child supervision and is part of the treatment team.
 At least one foster parent must always be available to the child at all times.
 Only one foster child is allowed in the home unless siblings are placed with the child.
 Daily telephone and weekly in-person contacts are made by the agency.
 Additional training is required of the foster parents.